kamui-fin/res-bank/README.md

   - Custom limit option
   - Paginated 12 records per page using new interactions library
 - Immutable records with a constant log of newly added submissions
+- Supplemental cross-browser extension to make it easier & faster to submit records

 ## Installation